TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 	One or more of [ run | stop ]

 Flags:
-  -s, --sleep float      seconds to sleep between scraper passes (default 14) -p, --pin              pin chunks (and blooms) to IPFS as they are created (requires pinning service) -n, --block_cnt uint   maximum number of blocks to process per pass (default 2000) -x, --fmt string       export format, one of [none|json*|txt|csv|api] -v, --verbose          enable verbose (increase detail with --log_level) -h, --help             display this help screen
+  -n, --block_cnt uint   maximum number of blocks to process per pass (default 2000) -p, --pin              pin chunks (and blooms) to IPFS as they are created (requires ipfs) -s, --sleep float      seconds to sleep between scraper passes (default 14) -x, --fmt string       export format, one of [none|json*|txt|csv|api] -v, --verbose          enable verbose (increase detail with --log_level) -h, --help             display this help screen